 16th century Picture Frames

 Master carvers of the 1500s used to build Cassetta frame structures.
 That is a typical 16th century frame profile.
 You identify it by the flat central surface which could either be lacquered or gilded.
-Usually, on top of it, there are a few ornates.
-Some of them carved on wood and others painted in gold.
+Usually, on top of it, there are a few ornates, some of them carved on wood and others painted in gold.
 The other significant trait of Cassetta frames is the outer edge: it’s always higher than the inner edge.

 black lacquer for 16th century frames for sale

 We realize our reproductions of 16th century Italian frames mostly using black lacquer.
 There is a couple of reason why we do that.
-First, because lacquer has been an important feature in Renaissance art, especially in Tuscany and in Spain.
+First, because lacquer has been an important feature in Renaissance picture frames, especially in Tuscany and in Spain.
 Second, because the ornates on 16th century Cassetta frames stand out giving a harmonious balance to the body of the structures.

 Moreover, the lacquer helps to maintain the set of decorations sober.
 In other words, when it exists an empty space available for the lacquer, one won’t see an excess of ornamentation.
 As the Renaissance trends pursued equilibrium, we prefer this solution.